Last Updated on March 18, 2025

 The sternal angle and second rib are important landmarks for the counting of ribs.

-The sternal body gives attachment to third to seventh ribs.
+The sternal body gives attachment to the costal cartilages of the third to seventh ribs.

 The xiphoid process is the inferior tip of the sternum.
 It is a cartilaginous structure in early life but becomes ossified gradually with aging.